Specialist Psychological Support Campaign

 The issue of psychological support has been raised a number of times to politicians directly and through evidence given to the Infected Blood Inquiry.

-In January 2019 The Haemophilia Society wrote to then Minister for the Cabinet Office, David Lidington raising concerns about the “wholly inadequate” psychological provision for people affected by the inquiry.
+In January 2019 THS wrote to then Minister for the Cabinet Office, David Lidington, raising concerns about the “wholly inadequate” psychological provision for people affected by the inquiry.
 He replied that the inquiry would monitor demand for its support service.

 Psychological support was discussed at a meeting in January 2020 between campaigners and ministers from the Cabinet Office and the Department of Health.
-Nadine Dorries, Minister for Mental Health, Inequalities and Suicide Prevention told campaigners she would look into the issue.
+Nadine Dorries, Minister for Mental Health, Inequalities and Suicide Prevention told campaigners she would look into the issue, but nothing resulted from this.

 What has the Infected Blood Inquiry heard?